UniMath/UniMath/UniMath/Dedekind/README.md

   * definition of a strict partial order
   * definition of a complete partial order
   * definition of effectively ordered sets
-* *HalfField.v*
-  * definition of an useful algebraic structure for non-negative rational and real numbers
 * *Field_comp.v*
   * additional results about fields
 * *Complements.v*